Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Method #2 – Tube In Tire

-2. With the rotor facing the tire, align, and install the valve stem.
-Take the nut from the old tube and thread it just enough to keep the valve stem from slipping out of the rim.
+2. With the rotor facing the tire, align and install the valve stem.
+Trow the nut from the old tube just enough to keep the valve stem from slipping out of the rim.

-3. Starting on either side of the valve stem, begin working the first bead onto the rim.
-You will want to end at the rim lock.
+3. Start on either side of the valve stem and work the first bead onto the rim.
+You should end at the rim lock.

 4. Use lubrication as needed.

-5. At this point, the bead will be ready to slip onto the rim, all you need to do is pull it out enough to slip over the rim lock.
+5. At this point, the bead will be ready to slip onto the rim; you only need to pull it out enough to slip over the rim lock.

-6. Once your first bead is installed, loosen the rim lock, and make sure it’s not caught on anything.
+6. Once your first bead is installed, loosen the rim lock and ensure it’s not caught on anything.

 Step 22 - Install Tube Into Tire